An open white trash can on a blue backdrop with food waste artfully spilled out

 Here’s a startling fact: Between 30% and 40% of the food produced and sold in the U.S. goes uneaten.

-That’s one in three loaves of bread.
+Imagine throwing out one in every three loaves of bread.
 One in three bananas.
 One in three Pop-Tarts.

 That represents a lot of wasted money, energy and water.
 And because wasted food usually ends up in landfills where it decomposes without oxygen, it generates a lot of methane, a dangerous greenhouse gas.

-Whether we’re buying more than we need or forgetting about what’s in the freezer, here's how to cut down on food waste.
+Whether you're buying more than you need or forgetting about what’s in the freezer, here's how to cut down on food waste.

 A person pushing a shopping cart down a grocery aisle